 Pollen from grasses, weeds or trees can trigger symptoms of allergic rhinitis (hay fever) and asthma.
 Pollen seasons can last for several months and exposure is difficult to avoid.
-However, there are simple ways to prevent or reduce symptoms.
+However, there are several ways to prevent or reduce symptoms.

 What is pollen?

-- Other plants (such as pasture grasses and weeds) rely on the wind to disperse their pollen.
+- Other plants (such as pasture grasses and weeds) rely on the wind to spread their pollen.
 These pollen are produced in vast quantities, blow long distances and cause allergies in people, even if they live a long way from the source.

 - Pellitory weed (commonly known as asthma weed) was accidentally introduced in a shipload of marble from Italy in the early 1900s.
 It is mainly found in Sydney.